 The GeoPortal provides basic spatial information such as an official city map, addresses and aerial photographs, or the "Potential of near-surface geothermal energy."

-The city-wide platform has already been online since December 2018 and supports numerous online services of the state capital with basic spatial information such as an official city map, addresses and aerial photographs.
-Specialist topics from the city's departments can build on this.
-In this way, a variety of thematic content is possible and correlations can be seen quickly and at a glance.
+GeoPortal supports numerous online services of the state capital with basic spatial information such as an official city map, addresses and aerial images.
+Specialist topics from the city departments can build on this.
+This enables a wide range of thematic content to be made available, and connections can be seen quickly and at a glance.
+The GeoPortal is the geodata infrastructure on which the Digital Twin Munich is based.

 Architecture